 Comparing Honey Crisps to Braeburns

-One of the more quizzical looks Realtors get is when they (try to) explain to a prospective home Seller that their neighbor’s house isn’t a “Comp” (Comparable Sold Property).
+One of the more quizzical looks Realtors get is when they (try to) explain to a prospective home Seller that their neighbor’s house isn’t a “Comp” (Comparable Sold Property) for pricing theirs.

 So, why doesn’t the neighbor’s house make the cut?

 Because one (or more) of the following usually apply:

 To be a Comp, the sale must be within the last six months.